Key points about lung (pulomonary) nodules

 When should I seek care?

-If you experience any of these symptoms, start by voicing your concerns and symptoms to your primary care provider.
-From there, your doctor may suggest seeing an oncologist for more specialized treatment.
+From there, your primary care provider may suggest seeing an oncologist for more specialized treatment.